FOSSEE/Scilab6-Test-Toolbox/README.md

 This toolbox overall demonstrates:

-1.a stand alone C function that computes transpose of a nxm matrix.
+1.  a stand alone C function that computes transpose of a nxm matrix.
 Name the file as “trans.c”

-2.a main file to call the C function.
+2.  a main file to call the C function.

-3.a folder named “test” inside the repository.
+3.  a folder named “test” inside the repository.
 Copy your working “trans.c” file and “main.c” file inside this folder.

 4.  a shell script with a series of commands to compile and execute the “trans.c” and “main.c” file.
 I have copied the working shell script file inside the “test” folder.